-[dropcap] A [/dropcap]s the days of old school child rearing fade into oblivion, traditional and customary senses of etiquette and manners get lost in translation from childhood to adulthood.
+The days of old-school child-rearing fade into oblivion, traditional and customary senses of etiquette and manners get lost in translation from childhood to adulthood.
 Common courtesy is no longer a natural way of life.
-It is something that is constantly overlooked by some and in respect to those who do honor age old comportment, it is taken for granted.
+It is something that is constantly overlooked by some, and with respect to those who do honor age-old comportment, it is taken for granted.

-When living in an apartment building you have to remember that there is your space and then there is common space.
-It is important to keep the outside (common) areas of your apartment neat, clean and tasteful.
+When living in an apartment building, you have to remember that there is your space, and then there is common space.
+It is important to keep the outside (common) areas of your apartment neat, clean, and tasteful.
 It is unfair to others in your apartment complex or building to have to see anyone’s messes in common areas.
 The same rule applies to garbage in the yard.
-If you see it, pick it up; especially if it’s yours.
+If you see it, pick it up—especially if it’s yours.

-When living with other people it is important to be courteous of the amount of noise you make in and outside your apartment.
-Just because you’re feeling a little funky and want to blast music, doesn't mean that the neighbor studying for the bar exam feels the same way.
+When living with other people, it is essential to be courteous of the amount of noise you make inside and outside your apartment.
+Just because you’re feeling a little funky and want to blast music doesn't mean that the neighbor studying for the bar exam feels the same way.
 Put on some wireless headphones in the late hours if you must blast your music.
-If you have small children, remember the pitter patter that you think is absolutely adorable, can be nerve racking to the person downstairs.
+If you have small children, remember the pitter-patter that you think is absolutely adorable can be nerve-racking to the person downstairs.
 Area rugs can help keep sound down while providing more comfort for you.
 Being courteous will go a long way!
 Respect begets respect.

 As with the other sensible (no pun intended, well maybe a little) rules of thumb, bad smells are a nuisance that only you wish to ignore.
-Whether its garbage you don’t feel like taking out, or a pet you haven’t cleaned up after or that mystery meat sitting in your refrigerator, remember that there are people around you.
-Air travels through walls and so does those stinky smells.
+Whether it's garbage you don’t feel like taking out, a pet you haven’t cleaned up after, or that mystery meat sitting in your refrigerator, remember that there are people around you.
+Air travels through walls, and so do those stinky smells.

+Although there is no actual etiquette rule that correlates with the idea of taste, if the action leaves a bad taste in your mouth, it’s probably best to rethink.
 An ideal concept is to look for apartment complexes and buildings that share the same ideals as you.
-If you like to party, live amongst the party animals and in turn if you like peace and quiet make it a priority to seek solace in a building that respects that same ideal.
+If you like to party, live amongst the party animals, and in turn, if you like peace and quiet, make it a priority to seek solace in a building that respects that ideal.
 Great minds think alike, but respectful minds can easily live together in harmony.